gitbrent/SpRestLib/website/blog/2018-03-19-upload-file-to-sharepoint-library-using-rest.md

 });
 ```

-## Using client browser to upload a file
+## Example: Using client browser to upload a file
 Given an HTML file picker (`<input type="file" id="filePicker">`):
 ![screen shot 2018-03-18 at 23 38 17](https://user-images.githubusercontent.com/7218970/37578233-7a309bb8-2b05-11e8-9f4d-6a770fa8e097.png)

 ```javascript
 var reader = new FileReader();